Have questions? Click here to e-mail us!

 chunks and packaged in 5 lb bags.
 They are loaded with marrow that makes excellent soup stock.
 The beef fat and trimmings

-can be saved and packaged in 1 lb bags to be fed to your pets.
+can be saved and packaged in 1 lb bags to be fed to your pets or rendered down for other uses.